-\begin{rmk}[about (H2) (i)] The assumption (H2) (i), i.e. the fibers $ X_m, Y_m $ of the bundles $ X $, $ Y $ are Banach spaces which loses some generalities, is needed more explanations.
-This can be weakened in some sense but can not be just that the fibers of $ X $, $ Y $ being paracompact $ C^1 $ Banach manifolds.
-We need this assumption at least for two purposes. \textbf{(i)} We need that $ (DF(z), DG(z)) $ satisfies (A) (or (A$ ' $)) (B) condition which is implied by $ (F, G) $ satisfies (A) (or (A$ ' $)) (B) condition (see \autoref{lem:c1}). \textbf{(ii)} Some bounded geometry property of the fibers (see e.g. \autoref{bgemetry}) are needed in order to give some uniform estimates.
+\begin{rmk} Actually, assumption (H2) (i) (i.e. the fibers $ X_m, Y_m $ of the bundles $ X $, $ Y $ are Banach spaces) is not general.
+This can be weakened in some sense but the fibers of $ X $, $ Y $ have to be paracompact $ C^1 $ Banach manifolds.
+We need this assumption at least for two purposes: \textbf{(i)} We need that $ (DF(z), DG(z)) $ satisfies the (A$ ' $)(B) (or (A)(B)) condition which is implied by that $ (F, G) $ satisfies the (A$ ' $)(B) (or (A)(B)) condition (see \autoref{lem:c1}); \textbf{(ii)} some bounded geometry property of the fibers (see e.g. \autoref{bgemetry}) is needed in order to get some uniform estimates.

-For \textbf{(i)}, due to the local result \autoref{lem:cAB}, one evidently has that $ (DF(z), DG(z)) $ satisfies (A) (or (A$ ' $)) (B) condition once $ (F, G) $ satisfies (A) (or (A$ ' $)) (B) condition with a restriction on the angle condition, and $ X_m $, $ Y_m $ are complete $ C^1 $ Finsler manifolds \emph{in the sense of Palais} (see \autoref{finsler}) with Finsler metrics (note the in this case \autoref{liplength} holds which we used in the proof of \autoref{lem:c1}).
-If the metrics in the fibers are not \emph{length metrics}, one can assume directly that $ (DF(z), DG(z)) $ satisfies (A) (or (A$ ' $)) (B) condition or use a stronger Lipschitz condition instead of (A) (or (A$ ' $)) (B) condition (see e.g. \autoref{lem:ab} and \autoref{lem:a3}), which is similar as we do for $ u $ (by separate assumptions (H4a) and (H4b)).
-For \textbf{(ii)}, if $ X_m, Y_m $ are complete Riemannian manifolds having bounded geometry (see \autoref{bgemetry}), then the results in this section really hold (but the statements are more delicate); another generalization to the Banach-manifold-like setting is as we do for $ M $ (for example $ X_m, Y_m $ are complete connected $ C^1 $ Finsler manifolds which are $ C^{1,1} $-uniform, see \autoref{def:C11um}).
+For \textbf{(i)}, due to the local result \autoref{lem:cAB}, evidently $ (DF(z), DG(z)) $ satisfies the (A$ ' $)(B) (or (A)(B)) condition once $ (F, G) $ satisfies the (A$ ' $)(B) (or (A)(B)) condition with a restriction on the functions $ \alpha, \beta $, and $ X_m $, $ Y_m $ are complete $ C^1 $ Finsler manifolds \emph{in the sense of Palais} (see \autoref{finsler}) with Finsler metrics (note that in this case \autoref{liplength} holds).
+If the metrics of the fibers are not \emph{length metrics}, one can assume directly that $ (DF(z), DG(z)) $ satisfies the (A$ ' $)(B) (or (A)(B)) condition or use a stronger Lipschitz condition instead (see e.g. \autoref{lem:ab} and \autoref{lem:a3}), which is similar to what we do for $ u $ (by assuming (H4a) and (H4b) separately).

+For \textbf{(ii)}, if $ X_m, Y_m $ are complete Riemannian manifolds having bounded geometry (see \autoref{bgemetry}), then the results in this section indeed hold (but the statements are more complex).
+As we do for $ M $, one can generalize $ X_m, Y_m $ to the Banach-manifold-like setting (for example, $ X_m, Y_m $ are complete connected $ C^1 $ Finsler manifolds which are $ C^{1,1} $-uniform, see \autoref{def:C11um}).

 In this paper, we do not give a detailed analysis of the generalization of (H2) (i).
-All the main ideas have being given here as we deal with the generalization of the base space. \end{rmk}
+All the main ideas have being given when dealing with the generalization of the base space $ M $. \end{rmk}